Aros-Technology-Studio/AST-Aros-Financial-Paradigm/docs/architecture/Architecture_Overview.md

     2. This change triggers the **Emission Layer (Module 08)**.
     3. The **Emission Layer** calculates the new token allocation for this epoch based on the `epoch_allocation_model.md`.
     4. It calls the `mint()` function on the **Token Management (Module 03)** contract.
-    5. The new tokens are minted to their target addresses (e.g., validator reward pools, governance treasury).
+    5. The new tokens are minted to their target addresses (e.g., validator payment pools, governance treasury).
     6. The **Token Management (Module 03)** writes this action to the `token_audit_trail.md` (ADR-006) for auditors.